campbel/cv/README.md

 # Chris Campbell
 chrs.cmpbl@gmail.com | 503-927-4466 | [github.com/campbel](https://github.com/campbel)

-As a seasoned software developer and leader with expertise in full-stack cloud development, DevOps engineering, and cloud architecture, I am excited to bring my 14 years of experience to help drive your companies innovation and growth.
+Experienced software engineer with 14&#43; years of overall experience and 8&#43; years of expertise in cloud infrastructure.
+Skilled in leading teams through transformations and adopting cloud native technologies to optimize software development.
+Committed to improving the developer experience and streamlining the building process for seamless, frictionless delivery.

 ## Skills